-A snake with a reputation for being fast and agile is the eastern racer which can often be seen with its head raised above the ground as it scans the surrounding area for predators or prey.
-Eastern racers are common across Iowa and live in a wide variety of habitats – including grassland, forests, prairies, and hillsides.
+A snake with a reputation for being fast and agile is the eastern racer, which can often be seen with its head raised above the ground as it scans the surrounding area for predators or prey.
+Eastern racers are common across Iowa and live in a wide variety of habitats, including grassland, forests, prairies, and hillsides.
 Eastern racers are 20 to 60 inches long.
-Although there is some variation between the different subspecies, most are solid black or tan or dark dorsally with a lighter colored belly (white, cream, yellow).
+Although there is some variation between the different subspecies, most are solid black or tan or dark dorsally with a lighter colored belly (of white, cream, or yellow).
 They are not venomous, and, despite what their scientific name suggests, they are not constrictors either.
 Instead, small prey are swallowed alive, while larger prey are simply subdued before being consumed.

 4. Eastern Hognose Snake (Heterodon platirhinos)

 The eastern hognose snake is an unusual snake due to its distinctly upturned snout, which it uses to burrow into the soil with.
 Eastern hognose snakes are found in the southern two-thirds of Iowa, where they prefer pine forests and forest edges with loose, sandy soil.
 They average 28 inches long and can be black, brown, tan, grey, red, or orange but often have large, dark blotches on their dorsal side.
 Although eastern hognose snakes are also known as spreading adders, they are not considered to be venomous.
 Instead, they possess fangs at the back of their mouth, which they use to inject a very mild type of venom into their prey.
 They mainly prey on toads and are immune to their poison.

 5. Plain-Bellied Water Snake (Nerodia erythrogaster)